No quantum Ramsey theorem for stabilizer codes: Preliminaries

 \subsection{Classical channels and Ramsey's Theorem}

 We begin by recalling the classical Ramsey Theorem from graph theory and describing its connection to information theory.

 \begin{definition} Let $G$ be a simple undirected graph with vertex set $V$ and edge set $E$.
 A subset $C \subset V$ is called a \textbf{clique} if the subgraph generated by $C$ is complete - i.e., every pair of distinct vertices is connected by an edge.
-A subset $C$ of $V$ is called a \textbf{anticlique} if the subgraph generated by $C$ is disconnected - i.e. no vertices of $C$ are connected by an edge.
-When $|C|=k$, we may refer to a $C$ as a $k$-clique if it is a clique or a $k$-anticlique if it is an anticlique. \end{definition}
+A subset $C$ of $V$ is called an \textbf{anti-clique} if the subgraph generated by $C$ is disconnected - i.e. no vertices of $C$ are connected by an edge.
+When $|C|=k$, we may refer to a $C$ as a $k$-clique if it is a clique or a $k$-anti-clique if it is an anti-clique. \end{definition}

 We will only consider the following simplified form of the Ramsey Theorem.